 Here’s how you should present your terms to users, to maximize effectiveness and cut liability:

 It’s important to keep a permanent link on your website or app, so users can easily navigate to your terms and conditions at any time.
 This can be done in the header or footer, but is more commonly found at the bottom of a webpage.

 A simple link reading “Terms and Conditions” that directs to your terms will do here.
 Check out how it’s done in the example below:

 Keep in mind that in most jurisdictions, a link in the footer of your website isn’t enough for your terms and conditions to be held as legally-binding.
-In order to maximize legality, take advantage of the next step and ask for explicit user consent to your terms.
+In order to maximize legality, take advantage of the next step and ask that users agree to your terms and conditions.